ASK-Berkeley/EScAIP/README.md

 Refer to the [model architecture](model_architecture.md) for more details.

-Note: we have seen some issues with the attention kernels versions.
+Note: we have seen some performance difference when using different versions of attention kernels.
 This issue is fixed now.
 Please refer to the Appendix C of the [updated paper](https://arxiv.org/abs/2410.24169) for more details.

 ## Pretrained Models